canonical/cloud-init/doc/rtd/explanation/introduction.rst

   from it.
 This data tells cloud-init what actions to take.
 This can be in the form of:

-  * **Metadata** about the instance, such as the machine ID, hostname and network config, or
+  * **Meta-data** instance platform data, such as the machine ID, hostname and network config
-  * **Vendor data** and/or **user-data**.
-These take the same form, although Vendor data is provided by the cloud vendor, and user-data is provided by the user.
+  * **Vendor-data** and/or **user-data**.
+These take the same form, although Vendor-data is provided by the cloud vendor, and user-data is provided by the user.
 These data are usually applied in the post-networking phase, and might include: